 - Many people receiving sodium aurothiomalate are also prescribed an anti-inflammatory painkiller for several weeks until it starts to work.
 Once working, the dose of the anti-inflammatory tablet can be reduced or even stopped.
 Although painkillers ease the symptoms of rheumatoid arthritis, they do not alter the progression of the disease or prevent joint damage.
 You do not need to take them if your symptoms settle with the sodium aurothiomalate injections.

 - Sodium aurothiomalate can cause your skin to become discoloured if it is exposed to direct sunlight.
-On bright days, wear suitable clothing to cover as much as your skin as possible, and use a sunscreen with a high sun protection factor.
+On bright days, wear suitable clothing to cover as much of your skin as possible, and use a sunscreen with a high sun protection factor.
 Do not use sunbeds.

 - As far as possible, try to keep active.
 The muscles around your joints will become weak if they are not used.
 Regular exercise may also help to reduce pain and improve joint function.